For bumper crops you will need to improve the growing area by digging in plenty of compost or well-rotted manure in the autumn.

 Sow seed thinly 1cm (½in) deep in rows 15cm (6in) apart in a seedbed in March and April.

 To increase the length of white stem it can be blanched by gently drawing up dry soil around the stem in stages, but try not to allow soil to fall between the leaves.

 Water during long, dry spells and weed regularly.

-Leek Rust: This is a fungal disease causing bright yellow spots on the leaves.
+Leek rust: This is a fungal disease causing bright yellow spots on the leaves.
 It is often worse in long, wet spells.

-Remedy: Mild attacks of rust won’t affect the plant, but serious infections may cause leaves to shrivel and affect yield.
+Remedy: Mild attacks of rust won’t harm the plant, but serious infections may cause leaves to shrivel and affect yield.
 There is no control for rust once you have the infection.
 Make sure you don’t crowd plants, as this increases humidity and increases the likelihood of infection.
 Dispose of any badly affected plant material, and don’t grow garlic, leeks or onions in the same spot for three years.

 Leek moth: This is a relatively new pest of leeks and onions and thought to be mainly concentrated around the south-east coast of the UK, although it has been found further inland and north.
 Caterpillars tunnel into the leaves, causing whitish-brown patches to develop on leaves.
 In severe cases, leaves may turn yellow and rotting occurs within them.

 Remedy: Once you see the damage, there is nothing you can do to control it.
 Remove and destroy infected plants.
 When planting out, cover leeks with horticultural fleece (like Enviromesh) to prevent adult moths from laying eggs.

 Start lifting when the leeks are still quite small to ensure a long harvest period.
 Gently lift from the soil using a fork.